Radio 538: History

-Radio 538 was founded in 1992 and is the successor of Sky Hitradio, a sister station of Sky Radio that broadcast from July to 11 December 1992 and an initiative of a group of former Radio Veronica employees, led by Lex Harding.
-Transmissions began on 11 December 1992 from a villa in Bussum.
-The name Radio 538 is a reference to the wavelength (538m:558 kHz) on which Radio Veronica was broadcast in the seventies.
-Presenters of the first hour were Rick van Velthuysen, Wessel van Diepen, Erik de Zwart, Michael Pilarczyk, Will Luikinga and Corné Klijn.
+Radio 538 was established in 1992 as the successor to Sky Hitradio, a sister station of Sky Radio that operated from July to December 11, 1992.
+It was initiated by a group of former Radio Veronica employees, led by Lex Harding.
+The station began broadcasting on December 11, 1992, from a villa in Bussum.
+The name “Radio 538” refers to the wavelength (538m: 557 kHz) on which Radio Veronica broadcast in the 1970s.
+The first presenters included Rick van Velthuysen, Wessel van Diepen, Erik de Zwart, Michael Pilarczyk, Will Luikinga, and Corné Klijn.

-The broadcasts of Radio 538 were initially made in Studio Concordia in Bussum, a building that was already being used as a television studio and was used in the eighties and nineties by Veronica program Countdown.
-In the late nineties Radio 538 moved from Bussum to Hilversum, where it moved into a studio complex close to the town hall.
-Since December 1, 2012, houses the entire 538 Group in the 4400 m2 NCRV building at Bergweg 70 in Hilversum.
+Radio 538 initially broadcast from Studio Concordia in Bussum, which was also used by the Veronica program Countdown in the 1980s and 1990s.
+In the late 1990s, the station moved to a studio complex near the town hall in Hilversum.
+Since December 1, 2012, the entire 538 Group has been located in the 4400 m2 NCRV building at Bergweg 70 in Hilversum.

 Initially, from its start in 1992 until 1995, Radio 538 was only available via cable.
 A request to be allowed to broadcast over the air was rejected at that time.
-Following a media campaign during which 320,000 signatures were collected and Radio 538 acquired its over-the-air frequency in 1995 – or more precisely, a collection of several regional frequencies.
+Following a media campaign during which 320,000 signatures were collected Radio 538 acquired its over-the-air frequency in 1995 – or more precisely, a collection of several regional frequencies.
 In 2003, Radio 538 was granted a new nationwide frequency, 102 MHz (FM).
 538 had to pay €57 million for the new frequencies.

 In 1995, Lex Harding started TMF (The Music Factory), a TV station, and Erik de Zwart became the new chairman of 538.
-At the end of 2002 Erik de Zwart left to go to competitor Noordzee FM.
+At the end of 2002, Erik de Zwart left to go to competitor Noordzee FM.
 Jan-Willem Brüggenwirth became the new chairman.
 In December 2003 Radio 538 was sold to Advent International, Lex Harding retaining 10% of the shares.
 In May 2005 Radio 538 was sold in its entirety to Talpa Holding, owned by Dutch media mogul John de Mol.
 In June 2007 De Mol sold the TV and radio assets of Talpa to RTL Nederland and became shareholder of RTL Nederland.